connamara/logstash-filter-fix_protocol/README.md

 Then, run `bin/console` for an interactive prompt that will allow you to experiment.

-To release a new version, update the **version number** in `logstash-filter-fix_message_filter.gemspec`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the **version number** in `logstash-filter-fix_protocol.gemspec`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 *Note: If you get an error message about metadata, you'll need to update to ruby gems > 2.0.
 Run `gem update --system`*